 Maximum Users: Unlimited

-AGRICOLA is produced by the U.S. National Agricultural Library and provides access to worldwide periodical literature and USDA publications.
+A database produced by the U.S. National Agricultural Library that provides access to worldwide periodical literature and USDA publications.
 Subject coverage includes plant and animal sciences, food and nutrition, agriculture, biotechnology, entomology, forestry, and wildlife.

 Large free database of articles across the social sciences